 Build-Up Anticipation for Your e-Commerce Store

 Brickfielder came to us to create their website and online store.
-With no visuals of the product, no previous marketing materials or digital graphics, the project began from the ground up.
-We paid attention to every detail to create a high energy, high fashion sports’ mood.
+With no visuals of the product, no previous marketing materials, or digital graphics, the project began from the ground up.
+We paid attention to every detail to create a high energy, high fashion sports mood.
 We’ve added a seamless integration of a shopping cart, user registration, merchant processing, easy to browse clothing collections, size and texture options, promotions and coupons, social media and pinnable galleries.
 Building a customized store from scratch is easy when you can rely on our fantastic back-end development team.
 What makes the experience unique though, is the way we decided to present the product, staged in different acts of a visual story.
-Users learn about the fantastic quality of Brickfielder’s shirts by seeing the performance as it plays through with 3D biometrics and images, before they realize they can buy the product right here too.
+Users learn about the fantastic quality of Brickfielder’s shirts by seeing the performance as it plays through with 3D biometrics and images before they realize they can buy the product right here too.
 By building the website as a story, we also build up the anticipation of users to acquire the merchandise.

 The takeaway from this project: your e-store needs to differentiate itself from the thousands of other e-commerce pages.
 Try storytelling and building up the anticipation.
-Also, make sure your shopping card is available in only a couple of clicks.
+Also, make sure your shopping cart is available in only a couple of clicks.
 No one likes to go through countless steps when making a purchase.

-Create a Real Life Adventure on Social Media
+Create a Real-Life Adventure on Social Media

-Alaska Vodka is a website design inspired by Alaska’s highest mountain range and the purest ice caps on the planet.
+is a website design inspired by Alaska’s highest mountain range and the purest ice caps on the planet.
 The website design is a wonderland of floating snowflakes and mountain mist that take you right to the heart of the brand.
 Scrolling along, viewers can take different roads to discover the craftsmanship and the quality of the ingredients behind the authentic taste of the product.
 Besides the breathtaking visuals, our team wanted to take viewers further along, in the footsteps of a real mountain expedition.

 A fantastic social media campaign was designed and broadcasted live to the world, challenging Bulgarian alpinist Doychin Boyanov to “conquer Alaska” and bring back ice from the tallest peak in North America- Mount McKinley (“Denali”).
-Viewers follow the crew’s story as they trekked, towed equipment with a sleigh and climbed from one basecamp to the next on the way to Denali.
+Viewers follow the crew’s story as they trekked, towed equipment with a sleigh, and climbed from one basecamp to the next on the way to Denali.
 By embedding an element of a human challenge in Alaska Vodka’s story, we aimed at displaying a visual experience that truly resonates with customers.

 The takeaway from this project: storytelling, blended with social media can take on a whole new twist.